esphome/esphome-docs/components/modbus_controller.rst

       unit_of_measurement: "AH"
       value_type: U_WORD

+    text_sensor:
+    - name: "rtc_clock"
+      platform: modbus_controller
+      modbus_controller_id: epever
+      id: rtc_clock
+      internal: true
+      register_type: holding
+      address: 0x9013    ## address of the register inside the Modbus slave device
+      register_count: 3
+      raw_encode: HEXBYTES
+      response_size: 6

-The configuration example above creates a ``modbus_controller`` hub talking to a Modbus device at address ``1`` with a baudrate of ``115200`` bps .
+The configuration example above creates a ``modbus_controller`` hub talking to a Modbus device at address ``1`` with a baudrate of ``115200`` bps, implementing a switch, a sensor and a text sensor.

-Modbus sensors can be directly defined (inline) under the ``modbus_controller`` hub or as standalone components.
-Technically there is no difference between the "inline" and the standard definitions approach.
+Check out the various Modbus components available at the bottom of the document in the :ref:`modbusseealso` section.
+They can be directly defined *(inline)* under the ``modbus_controller`` hub or as standalone components.
+Technically there is no difference between the *inline* and the standard definitions approach.

 Below you find a few general tips about using Modbus in more advanced scenarios.
-Applicable functionalities have links pointing here:
+Applicable component functionalities have links pointing here:

 .. _bitmasks: